-Your best chance at seeing these green and purple birds in Canada is usually over open water.
+Your best chance at seeing these green and purple birds in western Canada is usually over open water.
 Violet-green Swallows will fly over lakes, ponds, or rivers in the early mornings, hunting for insects.
 Since they tend to flock with other species of swifts and swallows, look for the birds with a white belly and cheeks.

 Violet-green Swallow Range Map